rizinorg/book/src/analysis/code_analysis.md

 One of the most important "basic" analysis commands is the set of `af` subcommands. `af` means "analyze function".
-Using this command you can either allow automatic analysis of the particular function or perform completely manual one.
+Using this command you can either allow automatic analysis of the particular function or perform a completely manual one.

 ```
 [0x00000000]> af?